Generic Name: alfuzosin (al FUE zoe sin)

 moderate to severe liver disease.

-low blood pressure, or a history of low blood pressure caused by taking medications;
+low blood pressure, especially if caused by taking medications;

-Uroxatral can affect your pupils during cataract surgery.
-Tell your eye surgeon ahead of time that you are using this medicine.
+Uroxatral can affect your pupils.
+If you have cataract surgery, tell your surgeon ahead of time that you use this medicine.

 Uroxatral is not approved for use by anyone younger than 18 years old.

 How should I take Uroxatral?

 Take Uroxatral exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

 Your doctor may test your prostate specific antigen (PSA) to check for prostate cancer before you take this medicine.